 - Let rest on baking sheet for 5 minutes.
 Transfer to cooling rack.

-The original recipe called for ½ pound semi- or bittersweet chocolate, cut into chunks, but I used Nestle chocolate chips because I wanted to keep the chocolate chips consistent in all the recipes I tested.
+If you don’t have turbinado sugar, you can substitute brown sugar instead.
+The original recipe called for 1/2 pound semi- or bittersweet chocolate, cut into chunks, but I used Nestle chocolate chips because I wanted to keep the chocolate chips consistent in all the recipes I tested.
 I suspect that these would be even better with the chocolate chunks, however.

 Adapted ever so slightly from Smitten Kitchen's Salted Chocolate Chip Cookies.